siri-sanjana/Phishing-Website-Detection/README.md

-# 🔐 PhishShield - AI-Powered Phishing Website Detection
+# 🔐 Phishing Website Detection

-An advanced machine learning system for real-time phishing website detection using URL-based feature analysis.
+A machine learning system for real-time phishing website detection using URL-based feature analysis.
 Achieves 93.6% accuracy with Random Forest classification and PCA optimization for enhanced cybersecurity protection.

 ## 🌟 About the Project